Cytoprotective and supportive care agents:

 To treat extravasation resulting from IV anthracycline chemotherapy.
 To reduce incidence and severity of cardiomyopathy associated with doxorubicin administration in women with metastatic breast cancer who have received a cumulative doxorubicin dose of 300mg/m2 and will continue to receive doxorubicin therapy to maintain tumor control.

 Extravasation: give once daily for 3 consecutive days by IV infusion over 1–2hrs.
 Initiate 1st dose as soon as possible and within 1st 6hrs after extravasation.
 Days 1 and 2: 1000mg/m2; max 2000mg.
 Day 3: 500mg/m2; max 1000mg.
 Cardiomyopathy: give by IV infusion over 15mins.
 Initiate prior to and until discontinuation of doxorubicin.
 Dose ratio: 10:1 (eg, Totect 500mg/m2 to doxorubicin 50mg/m2).
-May administer doxorubicin within 30mins after completion of Totect infusion.
+May administer doxorubicin within 30mins after completing Totect infusion.
 Renal impairment (CrCl <40mL/min): reduce dose by 50%.
 Hepatic impairment (extravasation): not recommended; (cardiomyopathy): reduce Totect dose proportionately to doxorubicin (maintaining 10:1 ratio).

 Myelosuppression.
-Obtain CBCs prior to each course of therapy for cardiomyopathy.
+Obtain CBCs prior to each course of therapy (for cardiomyopathy).
 Monitor cardiac function prior to and during therapy (eg, LVEF).
 Renal impairment: monitor for hematological toxicity.
 Hepatic impairment (see Adult dose).
 Elderly.
 Embryo-fetal toxicity.
 Use effective contraception during treatment and for 6 months (females of reproductive potential) or 3 months (males w. female partners) after the last dose.
 Pregnancy: exclude status prior to chemotherapy initiation.
 Nursing mothers: not recommended (during and for 2 weeks after the last dose).

 Avoid with chemotherapy initiation; may interfere with antitumor activity of the chemo regimen.
 Increased risk of secondary malignancies concomitant with chemotherapy.
 Extravasation: concomitant topical dimethylsulfoxide (DMSO); not recommended.